-The European Commission and European Parliament came to an agreement to introduce the European Travel Information and Authorisation System, the ETIAS Europe visa as a security measure after the success of several similar tourist visa or visa waiver schemes around the world like the Canadian eTA, Australian eTA and US ESTA visa waiver.
+The European Commission and European Parliament came to an agreement to introduce the European Travel Information and Authorisation System, the ETIAS Europe visa as a security measure after the success of several similar tourist visa or visa waiver schemes around the world like the Canadian eTA, Australian eTA, and US ESTA visa waiver.

 When will ETIAS be necessary?

 At the moment there is no official day that ETIAS will come into effect as it is still being developed by the EU and the various ETIAS entities that have been created for this purpose.
-However the aim of the EU is to implement the ETIAS Europe visa beginning in 2021 for all eligible citizens from current visa-waiver countries.
+However the aim of the EU is to implement the ETIAS Europe visa waiver beginning in 2021 for all eligible citizens from current visa-waiver countries.

-Those who do not belong to a Europe visa waiver country are required to apply for a Schengen visa which is a separate physical visa which obliges applicants to visit an embassy or consulate and complete the application process in person.
+Those who do not belong to a Europe visa waiver country are required to apply for a Schengen visa which is a separate physical visa that obliges applicants to visit an embassy or consulate and complete the application process in person.

 When ETIAS for Europe is up and running, each traveler to Europe will need to either apply as usual for a Schengen visa or if they are eligible, they will be able to complete the quick and easy online ETIAS application to ensure they are registered and permitted to travel to Europe.